The Togliattiazot affair: Togliattiazot share sale agreement

-On 22 December 2005, the Presidium of Russia's Supreme Arbitration Court reversed a previous ruling of Povolzhsky Okrug Arbitration Court, which had declared the Togliattiazot share sale agreement void.
+On 22 December 2005, the Presidium of Russia's High Arbitration Court reversed a previous ruling of Povolzhsky Okrug Arbitration Court, which had declared the Togliattiazot share sale agreement void.
 Arguments of the Russian Federal Property Fund, who was the plaintiff, were deemed to be without merit.

 The case was returned for retrial to Samara Regional Arbitration Court, which in May 2006 declared void the 6.1% stake sale in Togliattiazot to the Russian-Swiss firm Tafko, an entity allegedly close to the Toaz owner Vladimir Makhlai.
 Originally filed by the Federal Property Management Agency, it argued that Tafko had breached the investment agreement by investing merely 42% of the amount provided under the agreement.
 Most of the funding had been provided by Togliattiazot, and the plant bought out the stake just several months after the investment tender.

 The court ordered Tafko to return the stake to the government.
 However, business observers believed that fulfilling it was impossible, given that Tafko was no longer in possession of the shares in question, as they were probably transferred to one of the Vladimir Makhlai-controlled offshore entities.

 In July 2006, in a lawsuit filed by Federal Property Management Agency, Samara Regional Arbitration Court ruled the deal in which 6.1% in Togliattiazot was exchanged for 51% in Transammiak void.
 Togliattiazot was ordered to return the 51% Transammiak stake to the government, because the Federal Property Management Agency argued that a 51% stake in Transammiak was not worth 6.1% of Togliattiazot, but rather 22.9%, and therefore the exchange was declared unequal.
 Togliattiazot had previously attempted to prove that it did not own Transammiak shares, but the proof was never presented and the case dismissed.
 The ruling was reversed in 2007 by the Supreme Arbitration Court.

 On 30 September 2008, the Russian Supreme Arbitration Court declared the privatization of Transammiak legal, thereby dismissing the lawsuit filed by Federal Property Management Agency.
 In December 2009, the Saratov Arbitration Court of Appeal dismissed the claim filed by the Federal Property Management Agency seeking to declare privatization of 6.1% of Togliattiazot shares illegal.
 Thus, the privatization of 6.1% of shares was declared legal after being heard four times since 2004.